beyg1/Q4/UV/Pydantic-fastapi/README.md

 uv run pytest test_chat.py -v // can only run pytest, too, as it will check for any file name begining with test and run scripts named test..

+uv add openai-agents to test with pydantic. to get the best out of structured output.